-If the lens is in any way damaged, the patient SHOULD NOT put the lens back on the eye.
-The patient should discard the lens and place a new fresh lens on the eye.

-If the lens has dirt, an eyelash, or foreign body on it, or the problem stops and the lens appears undamaged, he or she should be instructed to dispose of the lens and apply a new fresh lens.
+If the patient reports any problems, he or she should be instructed to IMMEDIATELY eye.
+The patient should discard the lens and apply a new fresh lens on the eye.
+If the lens has dirt, an eyelash, or foreign body on it, or the problem stops and the lens appears undamaged, he or she should be instructed to dispose of the lens and apply a new fresh lens